Use Your Library

 for a video explaining the rules, plus tips and suggestions for creating a winning poster.

-The finalists' posters will be displayed in the SV Library.
+The finalists' posters will be displayed in the SV Library for a year, and for a limited time, at the Canyon Country Public Library.
 The top winners receive gift cards to Barnes & Noble.
+Honorable Mentions receive a goodie bag of prizes provided by our ASB.

 All 7th grade students participate in the annual Bookmark Contest during the spring semester.
-The top 20 finalists' designs are on display at the library.
+The top 25 finalists' designs are on display at the library.
 The top five winning bookmark designs are printed and distributed to our students.
 These winners and the Honorable Mentions receive gift certificates to Barnes and Noble.
-Click below for the rules and an entry form if you need an extra copy.
+Click on this link to start the orientation video.
+Click below for a print copy of the rules or the bookmark template for the assignment.

 Congratulations to the winners of the 2020 7th Grade Bookmark Contest.
 This is the 22nd anniversary of this annual event.
 In first place is Nayomee Espinoza for her depiction of the book “The Serpent's Shadow”; second place is Chloe Miller for “The End”; third place is Erik Estrada for “The Dumbest Idea Ever”; fourth place is Jazlene Herreres for “A Walk to Remember”; and fifth place is Amber Aroni for “Awkward.”
 The five honorable mentions are Jeriah Esquivel, Joanna Rosas Perez, Jorgia Horwedel, Michael Sadauskas, and Madison Templeman.
 The other ten finalists are Emily Ruiz, Lanie Rafkind, Alyssa Pham, Francis Greene, Adrian Bacha, Hanne Jones, Maile Mallari Hernandez, Karina Lopez, Damian Lazzo, and Miranda Puerto.
 See the display board below for a look at all of the students' wonderful designs and Nayomee's 1st Place Bookmark!